wp-plugins/twitter-image-host-2/readme.txt

 = 2.0.2 =

  * Prefixed OAuth libraries to avoid namespace clashes with other plugins that use OAuth
+ * Fixed issue uploading images with special characters in title

 = 2.0.1 =